+The Tronair Four Bottle Cart is designed to transport Nitrogen bottles which are used in the aviation industry.
 The system contains two regulators.
-The high pressure regulator is for regulating booster output pressure from 25 - 4000 psi (276 bar), and the low pressure regulator is for servicing needs of 0 - 500 psi (34.5 bar).
+The high pressure regulator is for regulating output pressure from 25 - 4000 psi (276 bar), and the low pressure regulator is for operating servicing needs of 0 - 500 psi (34.5 bar).